iamakram22/BasicNoteTaking/README.md

-# CrudApp
+# Basic Note Taking Application
-This is a demo CRUD app.
-It is built to understand the basic operations of msqli funtions with the help of createing a note taking web app.
+This is a CRUD app built with PHP.
+It is made to understand the basic operations of MySQL functions with the help of creating a note-taking web app.